Fireman Chicken- Cornell Chicken Recipe

 Most say Fireman Chicken originated in Ithaca, New York, and the home of Cornell University, where every year the fire department has a fundraiser and makes pounds of their famous BBQ chicken.

 The salt and refrigeration will keep your chicken and marinade from going bad.
-Just make sure to grill all pieces to an internal temperture of 165 degrees.
+Just make sure to grill all pieces to an internal temperature of 165 degrees.

-If you like our Fireman Chicken, here are even more BBQ classic to serve on your Dixie Ultra plates!
+If you like our Fireman Chicken, here are even more BBQ classics:

 - Best BBQ Ribs